leeandher/100DaysOfCode/Log.md

 **Links**: [JS30/27][js30r], [Twitter from CLI][tcli]

-**Goals for Tomorrow:** JS30 28, maybe some more Node CLI stuff if I get the time.
+**Goals for Tomorrow**: JS30 28, maybe some more Node CLI stuff if I get the time.
 Tomorrow is my Mom's Birthday!

 ---